 As part of the transitional policy to estimate the CT and MRI APC relative payment weights using only cost data from providers that do not use "square feet" as the cost allocation statistic, we adopted a policy in the CY 2014 OPPS/ASC final rule with comment period that we will sunset this policy in 4 years once the updated cost report data become available for ratesetting purposes.
 We stated that we believed 4 years was sufficient time for hospitals that have not done so to transition to a more accurate cost allocation method and for the related data to be available for ratesetting purposes.
-However, in response to provider concerns and to provide added flexibility for hospitals to improve their cost allocation methods, we finalized our proposal to extend the transition policy an additional year, for the CY 2018 OPPS.
-Therefore, in CY 2019 we will estimate the CT and MRI APC relative payment weights using cost data from all providers, regardless of the cost allocation statistic employed.
-In Table 2 below, we display the impact of excluding claims based on the "square feet" cost allocation method from estimates of CT and MRI costs in CY 2017.
+However, in response to provider concerns and to provide added flexibility for hospitals to improve their cost allocation methods, we finalized our proposal to extend the transition policy an additional year, for the CY 2019 OPPS.
+Therefore, in CY 2020 we proposed to develop the CT and MRI APC relative payment weights using cost data from all providers, regardless of the cost allocation statistic employed.
+As discussed in section II.A. of the CY 2020 OPPS/ASC proposed rule, we are implementing a transition towards use of full cost report data.
+Therefore, in the CY 2020 OPPS, these imaging APCs weights were based on the average of their geometric mean cost from full use of cost report data and our prior transition policy.
+However, in the CY 2021 OPPS we are completing that transition towards full adoption of these cost centers and are therefore using all data in ratesetting for the CT and MRI imaging APCs, as discussed further in section II.A.1.a. of the CY 2021 OPPS/ASC proposed rule.